pabolang/SecondOrderSPDEMulti/README.md

 # SecondOrderSPDEMulti

-Simulate and plot multi-dimensional linear second-order SPDE models.
-This R-package also provides estimation methods for estimating and the natural parameters in this model.
+Simulate and plot multi-dimensional linear second-order SPDE models as introduced in [Bossert, P. (2023) Parameter estimation for second-order SPDEs in multiple space dimensions](https://arxiv.org/abs/2310.17828).
+This R-package also provides estimation methods for estimating and the natural parameters within this model.

 ## Installation
 ```r